 - Request action.
-In the last paragraph, ask for an interview, and state specific times and dates when you will call to arrange an interview (allow at least three business days from the day you send the letter).
+In the last paragraph, request a response or interview.
 In all circumstances, be courteous, but be direct.
 Restate your interest and always say thank you for their consideration.

 - Close graciously.
 The letter should end with the formal sign-off, “Sincerely.”
 Below the sign-off, add your signature above your typed name.